 • Emotional abuse

-• Break-up of a serious relationship.
+• The break-up of a serious relationship.

 This kind of trauma is known as ‘psychosocial stress’ and is strongly linked with the development of IBS, which may be why many of the most effective treatments for IBS reduce stress and anxiety.

-IBS is a stress-sensitive condition.
+IBS is a stress-sensitive chronic condition.
 Several stress management strategies have been shown effective for relieving symptoms of IBS:

 Yoga